 This photo show Chief Taro's car after and accident with another fire vehicle.
 The chief and the fire truck collided while enroute a fire alarm.
 Firefighter Denny Boyle was on the fire truck and also died in the crash.
 From the book “The Fire Boys”

+The night watchman at a mill reported flames leaping from a north Everett home.
 An Everett fire engine roared out of Riverside station, west down Hewitt.
 The fire chief was in his car, heading north.

 Fire Chief William Taro (left) Lt.
 Denny Boyle